thoughtworks/simplebandit/README.md

 # SimpleBandit
-SimpleBandit is a TypeScript library for contextual bandits.
-It provides classes and interfaces to create and manage bandit models, make recommendations, and train your models.
+SimpleBandit is a convenient typescript/javascript library for contextual bandits, with no external dependencies, transpiling to <1000 lines of javascript.

+It provides classes and interfaces to create and manage bandit models, generate recommendations, select actions, and update your models.

+Under the hood it's a logistic regression oracle with softmax exploration.

 ## Installation